infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 * While working with adolescents recognize that they are developing ideas that might differ from your own.
 Unless these ideas place the adolescent in danger of harm to self or others, accept their beliefs as an example of their developing individuality.
 * Don’t deny children participation in activities, events they were looking forward to attend as a punishment for breaking rules unless the same was announced beforehand.

-Caregiving requirements for partner CCIs:

-• A trained social worker must be appointed

-• Counselor must be appointed

-• Visiting doctor once a week

-• Care taker/ House parent must be available

-• 1 Tutor/ Teacher appointed for every 25 children

-• Same gender employees with same gender children, however, women staff can be taken in at boy’s home

-• NO male staff in girl’s home

-• Child protection to be included in capacity building programs of staff

-• Complaint box where children can leave notes explaining their issues.
-The box should be opened periodically by the Management / Trustee of the institution and or by the board member of the organization

-• The provision for security to guard the place, should be as per the ICPS standards

-[^6]
--Have clearly marked areas for sleeping for children and staff -Have adequate number of beds and rotate bed allocation regularly-weekly or fortnightly -Keep light bulks on at night in the dormitory and toilets -Mark secluded spots and ask the children to “keep off” -Child protection committee numbers available on the wall

-### For victims of trafficking [^7]

--   Each victim shall have a separate single bed or his/her own area in a double or triple room of a suitable size, with a suitable bed and bedding, seating, storage for clothes, lockable or otherwise saffe storage ffor personal possessions, a window with sufficient light for study and other work.
--   Staff sleeping rooms shall not be part of the communal living area (except in case of very young or sick children) but should be located close to the victims' bedrooms to respond to night time needs.

 # Response to child abuse